kaiwenKevinn/CSCI-3150_assignment3/readme.md

 For cache_access_lru, cache_access_lfu and cache_access_clock, they are the specific implementations of the three swapping algorithms.
 You need to check whether the cache hits, replace it if it does not hit, and print relevant information.

+You can use the following commands to get the result of your program:

+> make clean
+>
+> make
+>
+> ./cache_simulator

+Note: run make clean only when you have **new changes** to the code and want to see the new output

-One testcases is provided for you to validate your implementation.
+One testcase is provided for you to validate your implementation.
 We show  this test case for your better understandings of this problem.

 ```txt
 0x1A2B